Here is an excerpt from Winkie Pratney's

 knees and seek God about things I've been commanded to bring up.

 What are some examples of sins the Lord has commanded me to meekly

 bring to some sisters' attention?
-One is the use of the Bible as the
+One is the use of the

 brunt of jokes.
 God, Bible characters, events, and biblical principles

 are now considered to be jesting material in most Christian circles,